GiveTwice/product-info-fetcher/README.md

 2. **Meta Tags** - Falls back to Open Graph (`og:`), Twitter Cards (`twitter:`), and standard meta tags
 3. **HTML Images** - Extracts product images directly from `<img>` elements using common patterns (Amazon's `landingImage`, product image classes, data attributes)

-If the first parser returns complete data (name, description, and price), it returns immediately.
+If the first parser returns complete data (name and description), it returns immediately.
 Otherwise, it merges results from multiple parsers.
 Images from all three sources are always combined.

 ### Supported Structures